lemanschik/lemanschik/README.md

 # Team
 ![img](https://upload.wikimedia.org/wikipedia/commons/6/6a/Chromium_11_Wordmark_Logo.svg)
-Architectural Efforts, Standards, Language Interop, Generic Environment Agnostic Platform to create Cross Platform Applications.
+Architectural Efforts, Standards, Language Interop, Generic Environment Agnostic Platform to create Cross Platform Applications, Compiler Optimization,

+Main Focus:
+ESHost based Lanaguage Implementation Framework and Compiler Feedback Interfaces.
+To Easy Integrate and Launch Watch Polyglot Code on the Stack that Composes Chromium Platforms.
+As Also Capability and Isolation Security Concepts.
+Optimizing API's for Shared Memory and File Interop via Handel based Protocols also making Fundamentals to make a more Development Frindly MOJO Replacement based on V8 it self and the justjs runtime example demo showing the cpp function template call pattern to generate a generic v8/eshost based Module System for the Platform.

 ## Tutorial
 - Test Docker Wasm https://docs.docker.com/desktop/wasm/